Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 ```

 * The Contrast Java agent Exec Helper affects all new shells - indicated by the `bash -c` in the verification command.
 Consequently, it will be present in your current shell.
 Reload your shell to enable the Contrast Java agent Exec Helper.
 Restart any `java` services to enable Contrast for those services.

+* The Exec Helper logs messages to the host's Syslog service using the identifier "Contrast".
+The Exec Helper uses the "user.warn" and "user.debug" Syslog facility and level, respectively.
+Use `journalctl` to view the messages (i.e., `journalctl -t Contrast`).
+Traditional init.v systems, including EL6, store Syslog messages in the file */var/log/messages* by default instead of the systemd Journal.

 > **Note:** The Exec Helper package expects to find the Contrast Java agent at */opt/contrast/contrast.jar*, where the `contrast-java-agent` packages installs it.
 If the Contrast *jar* file has a different path, use environment variable `CONTRAST_JAVA_AGENT_PATH` to configure the `contrast-java-agent-exec-helper`.